 PMS...
 You’ve probably heard of (premenstrual syndrome) by now.
 Whether it’s cramps or emotional changes, there’s a lot you can go through when those threeletters are thrown around.So What Is it?

 PMS stands for premenstrual syndrome – it’s the combination of symptoms that some women suffer from a week or so before their period.
 Symptoms appearbefore your period starts (as many as five days) and will disappear during your period.
 Symptoms can affect your body AND your brain, and their intensitycan vary a lot from girl to girl.
 (As if you don’t have enough to deal with.)PMS Symptoms

 What Causes PMS?

-estimates about 75 percent of women get at least some form of PMS.
+The Mayo Clinicestimates about 75 percent of women get at least some form of PMS.
 So if you have PMS, one thing’s for sure – you’re not alone!
 Although not every girl gets them, PMS symptoms can actually last through your period, too.
 If you don’t get them, consider yourself lucky.